WaisKamal/pngparser/README.md

 # pngparser

 A lightweight parser for extracting pixel data from a PNG file.
+Written completely from scratch.

 ## Current Limitations
 - Only images with color types truecolor and truecolor with alpha are supported